tronprotocol/documentation-en/docs/using_javatron/connecting_to_tron.md

   ...
 }
 ```
-Then, for the new node that join the TRON network, you can configure the `seed node` to make it easier for the current node to connect to the peer node, and then obtain the address information of other nodes through the peer node.
+Then, for the new node that joins the TRON network, you can configure the `seed node` to make it easier for the current node to connect to the peer node, and then obtain the address information of other nodes through the peer node.
 Generally, the seed nodes are set as stable online fullnodes.
 For the TRON main network, community public nodes can be used as seed nodes, for example:

 ```
 seed.node = {